nopritpr/geodjango-leaflet-api/README.md

-# India-Centric Spatial Data Platform
+# GeoDjango REST API with a Leaflet.js Frontend

 A full-stack web application designed to store, manage, and visualize geospatial point and polygon data.
 This project features a robust backend REST API developed with Python and Django, connected to a PostGIS database, and an interactive map frontend rendered with Leaflet.js.